 National Institute on Alcohol Use and Alcoholism from https://www.niaaa.nih.gov/

 Positive Psychology Program.
 What is Evidence-Based Therapy: 3 EBT Interventions.
-August 17, 1028 Retrieved April 2019 from from https://positivepsychologyprogram.com/evidence-based-therapy/
+August 17, 1028 Retrieved April 2019 from https://positivepsychologyprogram.com/evidence-based-therapy/